-NOTE: Participation in College Work Study is employment.
+NOTE: Participation in College Work Study is considered employment for coding purposes.

 A release of information form may be used to obtain information about a client's participation in educational activities, satisfactory progress and testing from institutions and other education activity providers.
-The form provides a means for the client to authorize the Worker to receive such information.
+The form provides a means for the client to authorize the FSE&T Worker to request such information.

 The form must be read and explained to the client prior to a specific placement or requirement.
-The form is signed by the client at the time the contract staff needs to obtain specific information.
+The form is signed by the client at the time the FSE&T Worker needs to obtain specific information.
 After completion, the form is filed in the case record.